jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment1.md

 Use `4 GHz` as the clock frequency.

-**NOTE**:To become familiar with the different memory models you will use in this assignment, please read through the documentation for the different memory models in `components/memories.py`.
+**NOTE**: To become familiar with the different memory models you will use in this assignment, please read through the documentation for the different memory models in `components/memories.py`.

 In your report, answer the same questions after simulation supported with data.
 A complete set of simualtion data for this step should include **6 configurations** (2 options for CPU model * 3 options for memory model).